 Time Out says

-And that’s really it: There are no surprises or switcheroos here, just a seen-it-before world domination plot carried out by a petulant Pharaoh with a head like a chewed pencil, and resisted by a bunch of interchangeable, Lycra-clad goody-goodies whose names and superpowers you’ll quickly stop trying to keep track of.
-There are standout performances: Sophie Turner (a.k.a.
-Game of Thrones' Sansa Stark) works hard as doomed psychic Jean Grey and Michael Fassbender’s bristling Magneto is always a pleasure, even if his character motivation is crass (a visit to Auschwitz is particularly ill-judged).
+And that’s really it: there are no surprises or switchbacks here, just a seen-it-before world domination plan carried out by a petulant Pharaoh with a head like a chewed pencil, and resisted by a bunch of interchangeable, Lycra-clad goody-goodies whose names and superpowers you’ll quickly stop trying to keep track of.
+There are standout performances – Sophie Turner (aka Sansa Stark) works hard as doomed psychic Jean Grey and Michael Fassbender’s bristling Magneto is always a pleasure, even if his character motivation is rather crass (a visit to Auschwitz is particularly ill-judged).

-There are no memorable action scenes—the closest we get is a virtual rerun of the time-freeze sequence from the previous movie.
-And the script is just nonsense, comprised entirely of sarcastic asides, portentous gobbledygook ("The dawn of a new age will rise!" cries Isaac) and insider references that only the faithful will appreciate.
-Unless that’s you, it’s best to steer clear.
+There are no memorable action scenes – the closest we get is a virtual rerun of the time-freeze sequence from the previous movie.
+And the script is just nonsense, comprised entirely of sarcastic asides, portentous gobbledygook – ‘the dawn of a new age will rise!’ cries Isaac – and insider references that only the faithful will appreciate.
+Unless that’s you, it’s probably best to stay clear.

 Cast and crew